 This is, needless to say, my own very very humble opinion - though I think enough of it to foist it off on everyone else!
 Not having faced any situation with even remotely the same level of horror and fear, my analysis of the difference in their circumstances may be totally full of it.
 Plus, would both outcomes have been the same if their situations were reversed?
 My tendency is to say yes.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter two four three one as a four place number.
+In the field marked validation number, enter six zero six six as a four place number.